daysofwonder/asmodeenet_widgets_js/README.md

 ## Example

-To launch the example, launch the following commands in shell:
+To launch the example, type the following commands in shell:

 ```bash
 npm install
 npm run dev-server
 ```

-You can change configuration for SSO (client_id, API Url, ...) in the file `examples/index.html`.
+You can change the configuration for SSO (client_id, API Url, ...) in the file `examples/index.html`.

 Open a browser, and go to [http://localhost:8080](http://localhost:8080)